Yemeni crisis: Protests against Saleh

-Protesters in Sana'a on 4 April 2011, during the early stages of the Yemeni Revolution.
+Protesters in Sanaa on 4 April 2011, during the early stages of the Yemeni Revolution.

 Popular protests broke out in early 2011, led by both secular and Islamist opposition groups.
 Longtime rebel groups like the Houthis and the Southern Movement also participated in the protests.
 Saleh responded with a violent crackdown, and the country nearly disintegrated into an all-out civil war as several army elements broke with the government and joined the protesters, beginning in March.

 Saleh was almost killed when a bomb went off in a mosque where he and other top government officials were praying on 3 June, apparently in an assassination attempt.
 While his condition initially appeared grave, Saleh recovered and returned to work on 23 September after several months of medical treatment in Saudi Arabia.
 He left Vice President Hadi in charge during his absence.
 As acting president, Hadi met with the opposition and reportedly expressed openness to political reforms.
 However, he rejected the idea of forcing Saleh from power without the president's consent.